 I study long-run economic progress and inequality, using tools from applied microeconomics and economic history.
+Most recently, I am studying how artificial intelligence and other technologies impact labor markets and scientific discovery.

 I received my PhD from Princeton in 2023.
 After a Postdoctoral Fellowship at SIEPR, I joined Stanford's Department of Economics as an Assistant Professor in 2025.